by Dr. C.H. Weaver M.D. updated 5/1/2019

 Breast cancer is diagnosed in over 200,000 women annually in the US alone.
 Early breast cancer refers to cancer that has not spread outside the breast and regional lymph nodes.
-Standard treatment for early breast cancer often includes the surgical removal of the cancer, followed by chemotherapy and radiation.
+Standard treatment for early breast cancer typically includes the surgical removal of the cancer, followed by systemic treatment with chemotherapy, precision cancer medicines and/or hormonal therapy and radiation.

 The addition of Herceptin to chemotherapy has demonstrated improved outcomes, including survival, in patients with HER2-positive metastatic breast cancer.

-Herceptin significantly improved outcomes in these patients at a median follow-up of one year:
+Herceptin significantly improved outcomes at a median follow-up of one year:

 - Patients treated with Herceptin had a 46% reduced risk of death, a cancer recurrence, cancer in the other breast, or cancer other than breast cancer.